r-hub/blog/content/post/2021-07-29-caching/index.md

 -   *The gains in time and other resources are not worth the increased complexity*.
 You decide what's worth it.
 Think of future collaborators, some of whom might encounter caching for the first time.

 -   *The results of a function with the same input might change*.
 E.g. the function you call gives you the current time.
-Or you call a web API whose data is updated very regularly (although in that case rather than not caching you might want to look into the duration of your).
+Or you call a web API whose data is updated very regularly (although in that case rather than not caching you might want to look into the validity time of your cache).

 -   *The function should not be called several times to begin with*.
 I.e., do not use caching as a band-aid for bad code design.